ljsgrant/ga-project-4-client/README.md

 ### Interactive Maps
 As I wanted to base my core functionality around interactive maps for users to add and visualise sighting data, I knew I would need a map component.
 I devoted a couple of hours to researching this, looking at options including MapBox, before settling on using Leaflet, which has a React implementation, coupled with OpenStreetMap.
 This ticked the boxes of being free to use and open source, to avoid limiting potential functionality down the line.
 I spent some time getting familiar with the react-leaflet components.
-Map markers in react-leaflet are self-contained components that take props for latitude and longitude, so it should be possible to add any number of sightings to the map by using array.map() (no pun intended) to iterate through sightings and pass in the location values to a new Marker component for each.
+Map markers in react-leaflet are self-contained components that take props for latitude and longitude, so it should be possible to add any number of sightings to the map by using `Array.map()` (no pun intended) to iterate through sightings and pass in the location values to a new Marker component for each.

 ### Trello
 I used a Trello board to plan ahead as I went, allowing me to create my own tickets for bugs and functionality, and organise my priorities.
 This allowed me to stay agile throughout the project, and rapidly move from one task to the next, whilst keeping sight of my broader progress through the project.